-The facility manages CCR in surface impoundments and a landfill located at the facility.
-Table 2-1 below identifies CCR fugitive dust control measures that have been selected for use by the facility during CCR management in the CCR units, including placement of CCR into the CCR unit, and explains how the selected measures are applicable and appropriate for site conditions.
+The facility currently manages CCR in surface impoundments, but will also manage CCR at the facility landfill once it begins receiving CCR.
+Table 2-1 below identifies CCR fugitive dust control measures that have been selected for use by the facility during CCR management in the CCR units, including placement of CCR into the CCR units, and explains how the selected measures are applicable and appropriate for site conditions.
 The facility will use the identified measures during CCR management in the CCR units to minimize CCR from becoming airborne at the facility.

-CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure CCR to be emplaced in the landfill is conditioned before emplacement.
-Conditioning CCR placed in the landfill allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation when CCR is managed in the landfill.
+CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure CCR to be emplaced in the landfill will be conditioned before emplacement.
+Conditioning CCR to be placed in the landfill allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation when CCR is managed in the landfill.
 The added moisture content will prevent wind dispersal of the CCR, but will not result in free liquids.
 Use of conditioned CCR also achieves at least equivalent performance to conventional daily cover in terms of preventing wind entrainment.
-Management of CCR in the facility's CCR units Wet management of CCR bottom ash and flue gas desulfurization materials in CCR surface impoundments.
+Management of CCR in the facility's CCR Water dry CCR material from periodic cleanout / maintenance of CCR handling or CCR dust control systems as it is added into the CCR surface impoundments, as necessary.
+Wetting CCR reduces the potential for CCR fugitive dust generation during addition to surface impoundments. units Wet management of CCR bottom ash in CCR surface impoundments.
 Wet management of CCR minimizes the potential for CCR fugitive dust generation.
 Water areas of exposed CCR in CCR units, as necessary.
 Water will be applied to areas of exposed CCR to maintain moisture content to minimize the potential for CCR fugitive dust generation in excessively dry or windy conditions.
 Naturally occurring grass vegetation in areas of exposed CCR in CCR surface impoundments.
-Vegetation provides a wind screen and/or cover and reduces wind entrainment of CCR.
+Vegetation provides a wind screen and/or cover to reduce wind entrainment of CCR.
+Apply chemical dust suppressant on areas of exposed CCR in CCR units, as necessary.
+Mixing an appropriate chemical dust suppressant with water and applying to areas of exposed CCR will minimize the potential for CCR fugitive dust generation in excessively dry or windy conditions.